-The Company classifies its financial assets as loans and receivables, and investments.
+The Company classifies its financial assets as loans and receivables and investments carried at fair value.
 The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of its financial assets at initial recognition and reevaluates this at every reporting date.
+Management determines the classification of its financial assets at initial recognition and re-evaluates this at every reporting date.